-Mihalis Yannakakis

-Professor Mihalis

-Yannakakis gave the

-ninth annual Milner

-Lecture at the University

-of Edinburgh in May.
+Mihalis Yannakakis Professor Mihalis Yannakakis gave the ninth annual Milner Lecture at the University of Edinburgh in May.
 The Milner Lecture is given each year "by someone from outside the University who has done or is doing excellent and original theoretical work which has a perceived significance for practical computing."
 In July, Yannakakis gave a joint invited lecture on "Testing, Optimization, and Games" at the 31st EATCS International Colloquium on Automata, Languages and Programming (ICALP) and the Twentieth IEEE Symposium on Logic and Computer Science (LICS) which were held in Turku, Finland.
 Yannakakis, who is the Percy K. and Vida L. W. Hudson Professor of Computer Science, joined Columbia January 2004 after a year at Stanford University and more than twenty years at Bell Labs Research.
-2 CS@CU WINTER 2005 3 The New Undergraduate Computer Science Program at Columbia University CS III: Advanced Programming CS I: Intro to CS & Programming in Java CS II: Intro to Computer Science Discrete Mathematics Foundations Scientific Computing Systems Computational Linear Algebra Artificial Intelligence Computer Science Theory Applications Fundamentals of Computer Systems Vision & Graphics Probability & Statistics
+The New Undergraduate Computer Science Program at Columbia University CS I: Intro to CS & Programming in Java CS II: Intro to Computer Science

-Al Aho.
-Vice Chair for Undergraduate Education In the fall of 2004, the Computer Science Department at Columbia University launched a new undergraduate program in Computer Science.
+Al Aho, Vice Chair for Undergraduate Education In the fall of 2004, the Computer Science Department at Columbia University launched a new undergraduate program in Computer Science.
 The department spent the previous two academic years planning and designing the new program.
 It was felt that in an era in which computers, networks, software, and digital information are pervading society an integrated curriculum was needed to prepare Columbia students for a rapidly evolving world in which exponential advances in information technology are continuously transforming every area of human endeavor.
 The new program provides students with three complementary kinds of knowledge: contemporary information technology skills, fundamental concepts of computer science, and most importantly algorithmic problem-solving capabilities that can be applied to virtually any field.
 These three kinds of knowledge were advocated for all graduates (not just CS graduates) of four-year colleges and universities in the National Research Council report, "Being Fluent with Information Technology", National Academy Press, 1999.
 (I was a member of the committee that created this report.)
 Contemporary skills give students the ability to apply today's information technology immediately.
 These skills also provide students with a store of practical knowledge on which to build new competencies.
 Fundamental concepts give students the ability to understand the basic principles and ideas underpinning computers, networks, and information.
 Concepts explain the how and why of the technology and provide insights into its opportunities and limitations.
-Concepts also provide a foundation for understanding the new technologies as Computer Science evolves. • Algorithmic problem-solving capabilities give students the ability to apply their skills and concepts to design solutions in complex interdisciplinary situations arising in scientific, engineering. and business applications.
+Concepts also provide a foundation for understanding the new technologies as Computer • Algorithmic problem-solving capabilities give students the ability to apply their skills and concepts to design solutions in complex interdisciplinary situations arising in scientific, engineering, and business applications.
 These capabilities allow students to create and implement new technologies to meet the challenges of future applications.
-The new program has a core Computer Science curriculum that is taken in the first two and a half years to provide the basic skills and concepts underlying modern Computer Science.
-The core courses are - .
-CS I: Intro to CS and Programming in Java (COMS W1004) - CS II: Intro to Computer Science (COMS W1007 or W1009) - CS III: Advanced Programming (COMS W3157) - CS IV: Data Structures and Algorithms (COMS W3137 or W3139) - Discrete Mathematics (COMS W3203) - Scientific Computing (COMS W3210) - Computational Linear Algebra (COMS W3251) - Computer Science Theory (COMS W3261) - Fundamentals of Computer Systems (CSEE W3827) - Probability and Statistics (IEOR W4150 or SIEO W3600) The first course, COMS W1004, has been designed for students with little or no programming background making it easy for high school students of all backgrounds to enter and study Computer Science.
-If a student has taken AP CS in Java in high school and gotten a 4 or 5, the student can go directly into the second course.
-COMS W1007, and on successful completion of COMS W1007 also get credit for COMS W1004.
-The first two courses (COMS W1004 and 1007) are taught in Java.
-The second two courses (COMS W3157 and COMS W3137) are taught in C/C++.
-In this way, Columbia computer science students become fluent in more than one programming language.
+Science evolves.